TwistNemo/Web_development/HTML/README.md

 ## Q. ***What is the purpose of `main` element?***

+Purpose of the <main> Element:
+Think of a book.
+The <main> element is like the table of contents of the book.
+It tells you where the most important information is located.

+Easy Example:
+Imagine a book about animals.
+In the table of contents (our <main> element), you see a chapter titled "Lions: Kings of the Jungle."
+You instantly know that this chapter is where the most important information about lions can be found.

 The HTML `<main>` element represents the dominant content of the `<body>` of a document.
 The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.

 ```html